Juvenile Diversion Programs

 Who is eligible?

-A juvenile who commits a criminal misdemeanor offense, or violates a criminal municipal ordinance is eligible for one time only participation in the Civil Citation program.
-The program allows the juvenile to be diverted out of the court system and to avoid having a record with the Department of Juvenile Justice (DJJ).
-Any subsequent offenses cannot be handled through the Civil Citation program.
+A juvenile who commits a criminal misdemeanor offense, or violates a criminal municipal ordinance is eligible for participation in the Civil Citation program.
+The program allows juvenile to be diverted out of the court system and to avoid having a record with the Department of Juvenile Justice (DJJ).
+A youth is ineligible for a citation if he has had three previous citations or a previous arrest.

 How Does it Work?